lizmat/raku-all-modules/cpan/WARRINGD/PDF-Class/README.md

 # PDF::Class

-PDF::Class provides a set of roles and classes that map to the internal structure of PDF documents; the aim being to make it easier to read, write and validate PDF files.
+PDF::Class provides a set of roles and classes that map to the internal structure of PDF documents; the aim being to make it easier to read, write valid PDF files.

-It assists with the construction of valid PDF documents, providing type-checking and the sometimes finicky serialization rules regarding objects.
+It assists with the construction of PDF documents, providing type-checking and the sometimes finicky serialization rules regarding objects.

 This is the base class for [PDF::API6](https://github.com/p6-pdf/PDF-API6).